 How will I know if I need to provide accommodations for a student?

-Once a student has completed their registration with DS, they are encouraged to provide their instructors with an accommodation letter within the first two weeks of each semester.
-The accommodation letter lists the student’s requested academic accommodations for a specific course and provides a detailed description as well as any necessary instructions for each accommodation.
+Once a student has completed their registration with the Accessibility Services Office (AS) , they are encouraged to request that AS send their accommodation letter to their instructors within the first two weeks of each semester.
+The accommodation letter lists the student’s academic accommodations for a specific course and provides a detailed description as well as any necessary instructions for each accommodation.
 Please note that accommodations go into effect once the accommodation letter has been delivered to the instructor.
 Accommodations are not expected to be applied retroactively.

 Please remember that the confidentiality of students with disabilities, as well as any disability-related information a student may share, is essential.
 At no time should the class be informed that a student has a disability, except in certain cases at the student’s expressed request.
-DS strongly recommends that students meet with each of their instructors at the beginning of the semester to discuss their accommodation needs.
-Students are responsible for notifying DS if accommodations are not in place or accommodations are not effective for a specific course.
-DS encourages instructors to contact us with any questions or concerns regarding students with disabilities and/or students’ accommodations.
+AS strongly recommends that students meet with or contacts each of their instructors at the beginning of the semester to discuss their accommodation needs.
+Students are responsible for notifying AS if accommodations are not in place or are not effective for a specific course.
+AS encourages instructors to contact us with any questions or concerns regarding students with disabilities and/or students’ accommodations, especially if it is a fundamental alteration of the course.

 What if a student requests accommodations without an accommodation letter?

-If a student requests accommodations for a disability but has not provided their professor with an accommodation letter from DS, please refer the student to DS for further assistance.
-However, if the disability is visible (e.g. use of a wheelchair) and the accommodation request is reasonable, it is appropriate to provide the accommodation while the student is in the process of registering with DS.
+If a student requests accommodations for a disability but has not provided their professor with an accommodation letter from AS, please refer the student to the AS Office for further assistance.
+However, if the disability is visible (e.g. use of a wheelchair) and the accommodation request is reasonable, it is appropriate to provide the accommodation while the student is in the process of registering with AS.

 What are the types of academic and classroom accommodations through YSU?